 Whenever possible, we actually set sails, but only for about 4-7 hours a day.
 In the remaining time there is plenty opportunity to take a swim right off board, to go on an individual excursion to the shore and get to know the country and its people, and much more…

-Please Note: More Caribbean sailing cruises are available, not all of them are listed online.
+Please Note: More Mediterranean sailing cruises are available, not all of them are listed online.
 Please contact us for more details.

-Rhea can accommodate a maximum of 28 guests in 14 double cabins (all with their own bathroom).
-10 Deluxe Cabins at est. 12m² and variable bed-designs (2 singles or 1 double/family bed) and 4 Long Cabins at est. 11m² with double beds of 2.1 meter long.
-A crew of at least 8 cares for the operation of the vessel and the well-being of the guests.
+Kairós can accommodate a maximum of 16 guests in 6 cabins of est. 11m² with double beds (all with their own bathroom) and 2 cabins of est. 9m², one with bunk beds and one with a double bed (all with their own bathroom).
+A crew of at least 7 cares for the operation of the vessel and the well-being of the guests.

 The three ships of Sailing-Classics; Chronos, Kairós and Rhea are all classified under the CCV-Code (Commercial Cruising Vessel) and sail under Dutch flag.
 They have a 2-mast-ketch rigging as well as an optimized keel and hull to further improve their sailing performances.